-MWS Technology has been named winner at the British Data Awards 2021 in the ‘SME of the Year’ category.
+MWS Technology has been named winner at the British Data Awards 2021!
+It took the prize in the ‘SME of the Year’ category.

-Our entry centred on our long-standing contribution to SaaS innovation around skills and employability, citing the evolution of MyWorkSearch into Aptem Employ and our transformation of the EdTech learning delivery space for apprenticeships and skills.
-We highlighted our resilient performance during the pandemic, growing customers, staff and billable learners and relaunching our employability platform to help tackle unemployment and under-employment.
+Our entry centred on our long-standing contribution to SaaS innovation around skills and employability.
+It cited the evolution of MyWorkSearch into Aptem Employ and our transformation of the EdTech learning delivery space for apprenticeships and skills.
+We highlighted our resilient performance during the pandemic, growing customers, staff and billable learners.
+We also relaunched our employability platform to help tackle unemployment and under-employment.

 Richard Alberg, CEO of MWS Technology, said:

 “We are delighted to have been declared SME of the Year by the British Data Awards judges.
 Our achievement is testament to all the hard work our staff have done from the founding of MWS Technology Ltd to now.

 “I am particularly proud of how we have survived and thrived throughout the pandemic, offering training providers and the employability sector a platform that enables them to deliver programmes online and remotely.
 This has not been without its challenges, but one thing we can say for sure is that MWS Technology will always be looking to problem-solve, improve and innovate for the benefit of its customers.”